BSc Astronomy: Course Fees, Admission 2025, Syllabus, Top Colleges, Career Scope

 BSc Astronomy Eligibility Criteria

-The eligibility criteria for the BSc in Astronomy course may vary depending on the college.
-Admissions are majorly based on the merit system, But the eligibility requirements are mandatory to fulfil.
+The eligibility criteria for the BSc in Astronomy course is slightly different for colleges.
+Admissions are majorly based on merit, but some conditions need to be met.
 Here is a general idea of B Sc Astronomy eligibility criteria for interested candidates:

 • Class 12 in the Science stream with PCM or B subjects.

-• Obtain minimum 50% aggregate score from a recognized board.
+• Obtain min.
+50% aggregate score from a recognized board.

 • The aggregate percentage drops down to 45% in case of candidates belonging to reserved categories.